 This error often happens when Apple Servers are down.
 To check, visit Apple’s System Status site and see if any of Apple’s services are impacted.
 Services include things like iCloud, App Stores, iTunes, Software Updates, Siri, Maps, Apple Pay and so forth.
 Services listed in green on the System Status page are working normally.
 Things listed in yellow are experiencing current issues.

 On the System Status page, click on the particular service name next to the yellow warning icon to get more information from Apple.
-This data usually includes the date, time, and short description of the reported problem as well as number or percentage of users impacted and if the issue is on-going or resolved.
+This data usually includes the date, time, and short description of the reported problem as well as the number or percentage of users impacted and if the issue is on-going or resolved.

 And usually, you see the following message, “Users are experiencing a problem with the service listed above.
 We are investigating and will update the status as more information becomes available.”